zoonk/handbook/CONTRIBUTING.md

 - The reviewer should move the task from `In Review` to `In Progress`.
 - The author should work again on the required changes until their work is approved.

+### Merging pull requests

+- Use the `Squash and merge` option to merge a pull request.
+- Make sure to remove all the commits from the description before merging a pull request to keep the history clean.

 ## Found an issue?

 - [Suggest a change](https://github.com/zoonk/handbook/edit/main/CONTRIBUTING.md)